 Taking the high-level strategy of an organization’s operational risk appetite statement and breaking it down to develop effective KRIs empowers risk managers to understand and feed the critical metrics and risk trends back up to senior management.

 KRI’s Give The CEO Room To Understand Cyber

 With data breaches capturing headlines weekly, CEO’s are growing more and more concerned with the states of their cyber posture.
-However, this is a whole new classification of risk for CEO’s and BoD’s that leaves them searching for answers in ways that will fit into their current methodologies of managing risk.
+However, this is a whole new classification of risk events for CEO’s and BoD’s that leaves them searching for answers in ways that will fit into their current methodologies of risk monitoring.
 With cyber-focused KRI’s that are constructed by the CISO in tandem with the strategy put out by the CEO, this helps the CEO understand the risks associated with the strategy - and either accept or reject that level of risk.

 Developing a KRI effectively as a means to empower both business leaders and security teams with an understanding of the other party allows both to work more closely and further integrate cybersecurity risk management into the executive leadership conversation.

 If you have any questions about KRIs and KPIs, cyber risk, or how using an integrated risk management solution like CyberStrong can help streamline and automate your cybersecurity initiatives, supply chain compliance, and performance management in real-time, give us a call at 1-800 NIST CSF or click here to learn more.